-The Aixois (the area around Aix) first belonged to the Celtic tribe settled in the oppidum of Entremont.
+The Aixois (the region around Aix) first belonged to the Salyans, a Gallic federation of several peoples of Lower Provence.
+The Salyans settled in the oppidum of Entremont.

 Because of several wars which took place around Aquae Sextiae, most of the Roman monuments have been destroyed.
 But in 2004, a Roman theatre was discovered in the suburb of Notre-Dame-de-la-Seds.
 It has since become Aix’s most famous ancient monument.

 The Barbarian Invasions and the decline of Aix

 As a result of several invasions and occupations during the Barbarian Invasions (successively the Ostrogoths, Visigoths, Franks, Lombards and Saracens), Aix lost its status to Arles.
 The city’s enemies tried to deprive the city of water by destroying the aqueducts.
 However, the existence of several water tables enabled the inhabitants to survive.
 Nevertheless, Aix was politically and economically ruined.

 An archbishopric was created in Aix, which ensured it a pre-eminent position throughout the Middle Ages, confirmed by the creation of a university (1409), then shortly after the attachment to France, of the Parliament of Provence (1501).

 In 1189, the Counts of Provence decided to make Aix their new place of residence, to the detriment of Arles and Avignon, which they had been living in until then.
 Aix then became the capital of Provence.

 However, Aix did not regain its splendour until the 11th century when the Counts of Provence (houses of Anjou and Aragon) held a refined and literate court there.

 In 1357, the city walls were revised and improved.